Price Discrimination in International Airline Markets

 To solve Equation \ref{eq:objfun}, we use a combination of global search algorithms and multiple starting values.
 We repeat this optimization for each $\omega_{1}$ which provides an estimate of the parameters of the distribution of market heterogeneity, $(\hat{\mu}_{\Psi}(\omega_{1}), \hat{\Sigma}_{\Psi}(\omega_{1}))$.
 To calculate the distribution of demand parameters across all flights, we then appropriately weight each estimate by the probability mass associated with that value of $\omega_{1}$ (Figure \ref{fig:initialcapacity}).
 We calculate standard errors for the estimates and the counterfactuals by re-sampling the individual passenger observations in the SIAT data.
-This procedure accounts for error in survey responses as well as variation in our moments across flights.
-However, this procedure does not account for numerical error coming from the importance-sampling draws, but we argue that $S=10,000$ is large enough for that to matter.
+This procedure accounts for errors in survey responses and variation in our moments across flights.